JooMatos/Wood_Clock/README.md

 Install libraries in ARDUINO IDE for include in you ESP-32, all available in /library;

 APK for your smartphone is in /APP.
-It needs an Android version newer than 5.1;
+It needs an Android version newer than 5.1; You can download by clicking here: https://github.com/JooMatos/Wood_Clock/raw/main/APP/Relogio_APP.apk

 To reprogram the ESP-32 using the Arduino IDE it is necessary to add extra boards to the IDE, this link may be useful: https://dl.espressif.com/dl/package_esp32_index.json